 A guest network function (GNF) logically owns the line cards assigned to it by the base system (BSYS), and maintains the forwarding state of the line cards.
 You can configure multiple GNFs on an MX Series router (see Configuring Guest Network Functions).
 The Junos OS control plane of each GNF runs as a virtual machine (VM).
-The Juniper Device Manager (JDM) software, hosted on a pair of x86 servers, orchestrates the GNF VMs.
-In the JDM, the GNFs are referred to as virtual network functions (VNF).
+The Juniper Device Manager (JDM) software orchestrates the GNF VMs.
+In the JDM context, the GNFs are referred to as virtual network functions (VNF).

 A GNF is equivalent to a standalone router.
 GNFs are configured and administered independently, and are operationally isolated from each other.

 Creating a GNF requires two sets of configurations, one to be performed at the BSYS, and the other at the JDM.

 A GNF is defined by an ID.
 This ID must be the same at the BSYS and JDM.